Page not found :(

 Simpledash utilizes an SQLite database for session storage.
 That means that sqlite3 must be installed along with its development files to build simpledash.
 It also means cross-compilation is not as simple as setting some environment variables.

-On Debian, the required packages are: sqlite3
+On Debian, the required packages are: sqlite3 and sqlite3-dev.

-On Arch, the required package is sqlite
+On Arch, the required package is sqlite.

 To build simpledash, first, clone the git repository of simpledash.
 Then, use a terminal to enter the cloned directory and run: